atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-create-a-copy-of-a-database-in-postgresql.md

 ---
 title: How to Create a Copy of a Database in PostgreSQL
 meta_title: Create a copy of a Database in PostgreSQL
-description: Create a copy of a database in postgres using psql
+description: Learn how to create a copy of a database in postgres using psql.
 section: Extras
 number:
 authors:
 - _people/matthew-layne.md
 reviewers:
 - _people/matt.md
 image:
 img_border_on_default: false
 is_featured: false